Menna Tarek: Club career

-Tarek moved in November 2018 to Turkey to join Fatih Vatan Spor, who play in the Turkish Women's First Football League.
+After receiving her first cap for the national team, Tarek signed for Wadi Degla.
+Tarek moved in November 2018 to Turkey to join Fatih Vatan Spor, who play in the Turkish Women's Football Super League.
 She scored one goal in the first match with her new club.
+Following her time in Turkey, Tarek returned to Egypt to play for El Gouna.